- Serves 4

 HOW: Add garlic and wine to a classic pancake batter (do we have your attention yet?), then allow to cool and fold in whipped egg whites (for extra fluff!) and chard.
 Cook on a hot skillet, then serve warm.

 WHY WE LOVE IT: These pancakes combine the ease of breakfast for dinner with the satisfaction of, well, dinner for dinner.
 They're also easy to adapt depending on what vegetables you have in your crisper, no maple syrup required. —The Editors

 Fine sea salt

 eggs, 2 whole and 2 separated

 garlic clove, finely chopped

 Swiss chard leaves (save the stalks for another use) or spinach, finely chopped

 - In a medium bowl, combine the flour and 1 teaspoon salt and form a well in the center.
-Add 2 whole eggs and 2 egg yolks and stir to mix with part of the flour.
+Add 2 whole eggs and 2 egg yolks and stir to mix with part of the flour (reserve the 2 remaining egg whites).
 Sprinkle with pepper.
 Add the garlic and wine and then pour the milk in a slow stream, whisking as you go, until all the flour is mixed in and the mixture is creamy and mostly lump-free.
 Cover and refrigerate for at least 2 hours, or overnight.

-- When ready to cook, remove the bowl from the fridge and fold in the greens.
+- When ready to cook, remove the bowl from the fridge.